-- No Contact Orders
+- No contact orders

-- Interim Suspension
+- Interim suspension

-- Administrative Leave (Employee)
+- Administrative leave (employee)

-- Reassignment of Housing
+- Reassignment of housing

-- Reassignment of Job
+- Reassignment of job

-- Class Schedule Change
+- Class schedule change

 - Prohibit or restrict participation in extracurricular activities

-- Prohibit or restrict access to campus for third parties.
+- Prohibit or restrict access to campus for third parties

-- Relocation if a residential assignment
+- Relocation of a residential assignment

 All complaints of harassment or discrimination will be investigated in a manner that is adequate, reliable, and impartial.
-Investigations may be conducted by trained Public Safety staff, the Title IX Coordinator or Assistant Coordinators (for Title IX matters), the Section 504 Coordinator or Assistant Coordinators (for ADA/Section 504 related matters), Human Resources staff, or another trained investigator appropriate to the situation and in accordance with all College policies and legal requirements.
+Investigations may be conducted by trained Public Safety staff, trained Title IX Investigators, the Title IX Coordinator or Assistant Coordinators (for Title IX matters), the Section 504 Coordinator or Assistant Coordinators (for ADA/Section 504 related matters), Human Resources staff, or another trained investigator appropriate to the situation and in accordance with all College policies and legal requirements.

 For matters involving discrimination or harassment based on sex or gender (covered by Title IX), the Title IX Coordinator will ensure that the investigation complies with all Title IX requirements.
 For matters involving discrimination or harassment based on disability (covered by ADA/Section 504), the Section 504 Coordinator will ensure the investigation complies with all Section 504 requirements.

 The responsibility to conduct an investigation shall not be altered by the fact that a criminal investigation of the incident is pending or has been concluded, although the investigation may be delayed or suspended at the request of law enforcement while the law enforcement agency is gathering evidence.
-In the event the investigation is delayed at request of law enforcement agency, appropriate steps will be taken to provide for the safety of the Reporting Party and the College community and to prevent retaliation by any individual.
+In the event the investigation is delayed at the request of the law enforcement agency, appropriate steps will be taken to provide for the safety of the Reporting Party and the College community and to prevent retaliation by any individual.

 The Reporting Party will be contacted by a College administrator designated by the Title IX Coordinator or ADA/Section 504 Coordinator to schedule a meeting.